MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-intellitrace-step-back.md

 ![Activate Historical Debugging on an event](../debugger/media/intellitrace-activate-historical-debugging.png "Activate Historical Debugging on an event")

-> [!NOTE]
->  Unlike the **Set Next Statement** command, viewing a snapshot doesn’t rerun your code; it gives you a static view of the state of the application at a point in time that has occurred in the past.
+Unlike the **Set Next Statement** command, viewing a snapshot doesn’t rerun your code; it gives you a static view of the state of the application at a point in time that has occurred in the past.

 ![Overview of IntelliTrace step-back](../debugger/media/intellitrace-step-back-overview.png "Overview of IntelliTrace Step-back")

+## Next steps
+ To learn how to inspect variables in Visual Studio, see [Debugger feature tour](../debugger/debugger-feature-tour.md)
+ For an overview of historical debugging, see [Historical debugging](../debugger/historical-debugging.md).

 ## Frequently Asked Questions

-#### How is IntelliTrace step-back different from IntelliTrace Events only mode?
+#### How is IntelliTrace step-back different from IntelliTrace events only mode?

 IntelliTrace in events only mode does allow you to activate historical debugging on debugger steps and breakpoints.
 However, IntelliTrace only captures data in the **Locals** and **Autos** windows if the windows are open, and it only captures data that is expanded and in view.
 In events only mode, you often do not have a complete view of the variables and complex objects.
 Additionally, expression evaluation and viewing data in the **Watch** window is not supported.